On this page

 For further resources, try the following SFU Library guides:

-- A few key sources on the Company Information guide that will help you identify competitors/comparable companies: Hoovers, Marketline, and GlobalData.
-(The last two are in MINT Global as well.)
-Start with those ones, but explore some of the other sources in the Company Information guide as well.
+- A few key resources on the Company Information guide that will help you identify competitors/comparable companies: Hoovers, Marketline, and GlobalData.
+Start with those ones, but explore the other sources in the guide as well.

 Also see our list of databases that contain financial data.